Agadir

 Club Med Agadir.
 Village promotion

-1994 extract from the seminar with Gilbert and Serge TRIGANO
+1994 excerpt from the seminar with Gilbert and Serge TRIGANO

-Old report broadcast in a Capital on M6 (year 1994 Stephan ROIENA)
+An old report broadcast on Capital on M6 (1994, by Stephan ROIENA)

 A short tour of the village of Agadir in 2005.

-The best of all the Club Meds in the world!!
+The best of all Club Meds in the world!!

-It's really sad and I have a big thought for the locals who worked there.
+It's truly sad, and my thoughts are with the locals who worked there.

 I met some wonderful and unforgettable people there.

-I really brought bad luck to 3 villages where I worked.
+I've truly brought bad luck to three villages where I've worked:

-Itaparica is my favorite village!
+Itaparica is my lucky village!
 I worked there from 1983 to early 1989.

-It was a great sadness to see the club razed in September 2024.
+It was very sad to see the club demolished in September 2024.